istio/istio.io/_docs/tasks/security/faq.md

 ---
 title: FAQ
-overview: Common issues, known limitations and work arounds, and other frequently asked questions on this topic.
+overview: Common issues, known limitations and work-around, and other frequently asked questions on this topic.

 order: 100